taustation-fan/taustation-fan.github.io/README.md

 accuracy, and one or sometimes two kinds of damage they make.

 There is also long range and shot range combat.

-Gun-like weapons are suited for long range combat, while knives and improvised weapons work in short range combat.
+Shotguns and Sniper Rifles are suited for long-range combat while knives, improvised weapons, hand guns and short-barrel rifles work in short range combat.
 Using a weapon in the wrong range incurs a penalty.